Supermoon: Occurrence

 Of the possible 12 or 13 full (or new) moons each year, usually three or four may be classified as supermoons, as commonly defined.

+The full moon occurred Thursday December 4, 2025 at 3:14 PST, following an occurrence on November 5, 2025.
+Due to the event occurring in December it is usually called the "cold moon".
+The full moon rises on the 4th and 5th of December, Thursday and Friday Evening.

 The supermoon of November 14, 2016, was the closest full occurrence since January 26, 1948, and will not be surpassed until November 25, 2034.

 The closest full supermoon of the 21st century will occur on December 6, 2052.

 Supermoons will be the marked points nearest the bottom of the graph.

 The oscillating nature of the distance to the full or new moon is due to the difference between the synodic month (Note: The time it takes for the Moon to complete a full progression through its phases: one lunation.) and anomalistic months.
 (Note: The time it takes for the Moon to return to either of its orbital apses (perigee or apogee).
 This differs slightly from a lunation because the Moon's orbit gradually precesses around Earth.
 If the synodic and anomalistic months were identical, the Moon would always be the same distance from Earth for a given lunar phase.)
 The period of this oscillation is about 14 synodic months, which is close to 15 anomalistic months.
 Thus every 14 lunations there is a full moon nearest to perigee.

 Occasionally, a supermoon coincides with a total lunar eclipse.
-The most recent occurrence of this by any definition was in May 2022, and the next occurrence will be in October 2032.
+The most recent occurrence of this by any definition was in May 2022, and the next occurrence will be in October 2033.

 In the Islamic calendar (a lunar calendar), the occurrence of full supermoons follows a cycle.
 In the first year, the full moon is near perigee in month 1 or 2, the next year in month 3 or 4, and so on.
 In the seventh year of the cycle the full moons are never very near to perigee.
 Approximately every 20 years the occurrences move to one month earlier.
 As of Gregorian year 2025 such a transition is occurring, so full supermoons occur twice in succession.
 For example in Hijri year 1446, they occur both in month 3 (on September 18, 2024) and in month 4 (on October 17, 2024).